n1o/n1o.github.io/content/posts/from-llms-to-sentence-embeddings.md

 2. **LLMs are more useful**, here we may argue a bit, but maybe not.
 ChatGPT, Claude, or other Generative models, have made an impact on knowledge workers, and have potential to transform many aspects of work.
 On the other hand embedding models are useful but they are constrained to certain subjects like similarity detection, information retrieval and classification, all useful but the overall impact is somewhat less profound.

 Let's recap the text above: LLMs are more efficient to train and are more flexible ultimately yielding them more useful, but for some special cases we need an encoder model to get rich representations.
-A natural question is: "Can we train an LLM and somehow make it so that it can produce rich semantic representations?".
+A natural question is: *"Can we train an LLM and somehow make it so that it can produce rich semantic representations?"*.
 The answer is of course we can, and we will cover the current state of the art how to do it:

 1. [LLM2Vec: Large Language Models are Secretly Powerful Text Encoders](https://arxiv.org/abs/2404.05961)
 2. [NV-Embed](https://arxiv.org/abs/2405.17428)